English Amateur Billiards Championship

-The English Amateur Billiards Championship, organised by the English Amateur Billiards Association (EABA), is a tournament in the game of English billiards dating back to March 1888.
+The English Amateur Billiards Championship, organised by the English Amateur Billiards Association (EABA), is an annual tournament in the game of billiards dating back to March 1888.

 In the first championship, Hugh Lonsdale of Manchester defeated Joseph Tither of Harpurhey by 500–356 in the final, played on the evening of 28 March 1888 at Orme's Rooms in Manchester.

-Norman Dagley of Earl Shilton, Leicestershire holds the record for the most Championship wins with 15, achieved between 1975 and 1984, while also holding the record break with 862 and the highest match average with 147.7 which was achieved in the 1984 final against Bob Close of Hartlepool.
+Norman Dagley of Earl Shilton, Leicestershire, holds the record for the most Championship wins with 15, achieved between 1975 and 1984.
+He also has the record break, 862, and the highest match average with 147.7 which was achieved in the 1984 final against Bob Close of Hartlepool.

 The current and nine-time champion is Rob Hall, of Norton Disney, Lincolnshire.
 Hall defeated John Mullane of Hampshire in the 2025 final 2131–259, which was held for the 25th successive contest at the Whitworth Institute, Darley Dale, Derbyshire.

-Hall averaged an incredible 107 in the four hour final with top breaks of 526,381 and 339.
+Hall averaged 107 in the four--hour final with top breaks of 526, 381 and 339.